 1933 30 January: Adolf Hitler becomes Chancellor of Germany.

-1933 4 March: Franklin D. Roosevelt is inaugurated as President of the United States, after 1933 being elected to the first of his record four terms.
+1933 4 March: Franklin D. Roosevelt was inaugurated as President of the United States, 1933 being elected to the first of his record four terms.

 1933 27 March: Japan announces it will leave the League of Nations.

-1933 14 October: Germany announces its withdrawal from the League of Nations and the World Disarmament Conference, after the U.S., the U.K., and France deny its request to increase its defense armaments under the Versailles Treaty.
+1933 14 October: Germany announced its withdrawal from the League of Nations and the World Disarmament Conference after the U.S., the U.K., and France denied its request to increase its defense armaments under the Versailles Treaty.

 1933 5 December: Prohibition in the United States is abolished.

 1934 12–16 February: The Austrian Civil War results in Fascist victory.